motorro/CommonStateMachine/README.md

 }
 ```

-Than you could provide it to your state through the constructor parameters.
+Then you could provide it to your state through the constructor parameters.
 To make things even
 easier let's make some [base state](login/src/main/java/com/motorro/statemachine/login/model/state/LoginState.kt)
 for the state-machine assembly and use a delegation to provide each context dependency: